Croatian Viewpoint

 Thus, the process of law ignored the first victims of injustice until after many had died, or permanently left their homeland as refugees.
 The Hague indictment charges which refer to Croatia mention the flight of an alleged 150,000-200,000 Serbs from Croatia but nowhere is the flight of 400,000 Croats from Croatia and Bosnia & Herzegovina mentioned.

 In consideration of the above-mentioned inconsistencies in the indictments, in the case of Croatia , it appears as if Croatia is somehow an unwarranted aggressor against Serbian-occupied territory within Croatia -even though the opposite is a matter of public record.
+Refer to the '1991 Headlines list' above which records the Serbian aggression in Croatia, under the above sub-heading: "All things come to those who wait".
 In contrast, in the case of Bosnia & Herzegovina the indictments clearly show the Serbian generals to be the aggressors by the content and placement of the Charges in relation to the Statement of Facts therein.

 The Hague Criminal Court indictment against former Croatian general Ante Gotovina, who has been wrongfully accused, is an indictment against the tradition of western justice.
 The tone and language of the 2001 Del Ponte indictment makes a mockery of the legal tradition we live by today in the west, that which separates our modern world from totalitarianism or feudalism.
 The perspective of this indictment, which was created out of the UN resolutions 713 to 762, etc. on the crisis in the former Yugoslavia , is available for public scrutiny on the internet.
 One of the consistent tenets of these resolutions was the continued UN arms embargo, which in effect punished unarmed Croatian civilians and not the belligerent Serbian-led Yugoslav Army, the third best equipped in Europe .
 The political division of the Europeans and the international community behind the scenes, in the creation and application of this indictment, is less understood by the public.